brightway-lca/brightway-documentation/README.md

 3. Now build the documentation as described above.
 4. To change the URL of the submodule back to the original URL, repeat step 1. with the original URL.

+### Updating the Example Gallery

+Examples are collected in the form of Jupyter Notebooks in the [`brightway-examples`](https://github.com/brightway-lca/brightway-examples) repository.
+This repository is included as a submodule in this repository at [`.source/content/examples/brightway-examples`](.source/content/examples/brightway-examples).

+When new examples are added to the

+To update the submodule, follow the steps described in [Updating Git Submodules](#updating-git-submodules).

 ### Checking for Dead External Links

 The documentation contains links to external websites.
 To check if these links are still valid, run the following command from the repository root directory: